-This all-day tour departs from our Waterfront and Long Street ticket offices first thing in the morning.
+This all-day wine tasting tour r departs from our Waterfront and Long Street ticket offices first thing in the morning.
 An experienced wine guide will accompany you to give you an in-depth look into the valley, its wine farms, and the unique flavour and blends of the various wines on offer.
 You’ll get a chance to visit famous wine estates like Backsberg and Vergenoegd Löw, home to the popular Duck Parade.
 (Wine farms subject to change.)

 Book your tickets online to get your wine tasting tour tickets at a discounted rate.
 Be sure to dress in comfortable layers and walking shoes for the wine tours, and put sunblock on for those sunny days out.